Terms and Conditions

 - Immediately prior to the auction the Bidder shall: give to the Auctioneers his name and address, and, if requested, proof of identity.
 At the end of each auction the Bidder shall pay to the Auctioneers, as a minimum, the total amount of commission and taxes due to their purchases in respect of such lots, unless specific arrangements have been made, either by cash or cheque or by multibanco payment.
-The due balance must be paid in full within 3 days of the auction and the items must be removed from the Auction House immediately.
+The due balance must be paid in full before the deadline of 5.00pm on the Wednesday following the auction and the items must be removed from the Auction House immediately.
 Failure to do so may result in the forfeit of the lot(s) and any deposits paid.

 - In all cases lots shall remain at the risk of the Vendor save that lots shall be at the sole risk of the Bidder from the fall of the hammer, and such lots shall be taken with all faults, defects and errors of description, of any nature whatsoever.
 Neither the Auctioneers, nor their servants or agents shall at any time be responsible for any loss or damage to lots whether caused by negligence or otherwise.
 No purchaser shall be entitled to remove any lot until he or she has paid for the whole of the lots purchased.

-- All lots shall be removed within 3 days of the sale, or, on any of the advertised open hours (see Home Page for current hours of opening)
+- All lots shall be removed by 5.00pm on Wednesday following the auction, or, on any of the advertised open hours (see Home Page for current hours of opening)

 - If the Bidder fails to comply with these conditions, any deposit paid by the Bidder shall be forfeited to the Vendor of the lot and the lot shall be resold by public auction or private sale and the deficiency (if any) arising upon the resale together with the expenses of it shall be due as a debt from the Bidder in default upon the first sale.